Challenges of Excavating Near the Coastline in Oahu’s Salt-Exposed Environment

 Foundations built near the coastline face more stress than inland builds.
 Strong winds, shifting ground, and salt exposure all test the structural integrity of the final product.
 Excavation must be precise.
 Footings must be deep enough to anchor the structure.
 Alignment must be exact so that walls, fences, and enclosures remain stable, even as the terrain shifts slightly over time.

-Rushing the excavation stage creates problems that become expensive to correct later.
 A stable footing begins with proper depth, compaction, and material selection.
 These fundamentals determine how the structure performs under island conditions.

 Drainage Planning Determines Long-Term Stability